dojo/framework/src/stores/README.md

-# dojo-stores
+# @dojo/stores

 [![Build Status](https://travis-ci.org/dojo/stores.svg?branch=master)](https://travis-ci.org/dojo/stores)
 [![codecov.io](http://codecov.io/gh/dojo/stores/branch/master/graph/badge.svg)](http://codecov.io/gh/dojo/stores/branch/master)

-This library provides a data store, and several mixins built using [dojo-compose](https://github.com/dojo/compose) and TypeScript.
+This library provides a data store, and several mixins built using [@dojo/compose](https://github.com/dojo/compose) and TypeScript.
 The mixins provide additional functionality and APIs that can be added to the base store dynamically.

 **WARNING** This is *alpha* software.
 It is not yet production ready, so you should use at your own risk.